-How the Frys escaped homelessness
+How the Frys Escaped Homelessness in Reno

--By Neil Healy
+By Neil Healy

 From the outside, the Economy Inn on East 4th Street doesn’t look like much.
 But for its manager, John Fry, and his wife, Laura, it’s a representation of how far they’ve come.

 In 2016, the Frys got off the bus to Reno from San Rosa, California, with the promise of work and housing.
-One final call on a dried up prepaid phone revealed those promises fell through, leaving the Frys in an unfamiliar city with nowhere to go.
+One final call on a dried-up prepaid phone revealed those promises fell through, leaving the Frys in an unfamiliar city with nowhere to go.

 “It’s like, ‘what do you do now?’”
 John said.
 “We’re in a strange city.
 We came here to visit during our good times, but we had no idea [about the city] … We were shocked and confused and did not know what to do.”

 Many of the first days were spent looking for food and a safe place to sleep.
 They both learned from other homeless people where they could find food and where the other homeless can sleep while avoiding harassment from police.
 John would spend nights awake protecting Laura, only succumbing to the urge to rest every two or three days.
-The worries only piled on with the concern of Laura’s mental health.
+The worries only piled on with the concern about Laura’s mental health.

 Laura’s panic disorder manifested itself by developing crippling separation anxiety with John.
 It was so severe that John was unable to look for work, fearing for Laura’s safety.
-Getting medication was a constant struggle as well, with many places refusing service or giving short term prescriptions.
+Getting medication was a constant struggle as well, with many places refusing service or giving short-term prescriptions.
 The result was the Frys were forced to wander from place to place, finding sleep and shelter wherever they could.

 Almost two years later, the Frys have come a long way, with John managing the motel and Laura being able to combat her mental health battles.
 Both believe what turned their prospects around was a visit to the Community Health Alliance, where they went in search of medicine for Laura.

-The Frys’ first appointment with CHA resulted in meeting with Rodgers, where he and Laura began meeting once a week to combat her mental health problems.
+The Frys’ first appointment with CHA resulted in a meeting with Rodgers, where he and Laura began meeting once a week to combat her mental health problems.
 They would later be taken on by Tracey Rodriguez, Community Care Coordinator at the time and current Care Coordinator for CHA.
-Rodriguez provided them bus passes and a place to live that day, seeing that the Frys would benefit from receiving housing first before working on everything else.
+Rodriguez provided them with bus passes and a place to live that day, seeing that the Frys would benefit from receiving housing first before working on everything else.

 “I added them to my caseload, I met with them and it really seemed they would benefit from the Housing First model,” Rodriguez said. “[John] wasn’t able to look for a job or he wasn’t able to find other resources without knowing she would have a place where she could be safe.
 He was ultimately always worried about her.
 So Patrick and I said that if we were able to house both of them and she had a safe place, then he would feel a little more comfortable going out and looking for a job.”

-After cleaning rooms for the landlord of their first housing complex, John was offered the post of manager of the Economy Inn, where they also live on site.
+After cleaning rooms for the landlord of their first housing complex, John was offered the post of manager of the Economy Inn, where they also live on-site.
 Despite the difficulties of the job, the Frys are mindful of how far they’ve come, citing CHA’s involvement as the turning point in their fight for survival.